NJASA Blog

 • How iPads, Apps, Twitter and More Engage and Educate Students

-Posted by Dr. Rich Bozza at 2/9/2012
+Posted by Dr. Rich Bozza on 2/9/2012

 It used to be that students had to turn off their phones and other technology when they entered the classroom.
 Now, in some cases, they’re directed to power them on.
 It’s part of the drive toward technology for schools seeking to meet new statewide curriculum standards requiring students to master 21st century skills.
 That means many educators are now embracing once-banned smart phones, iPads and similar devices, as well as social media platforms from YouTube to Twitter.